-Because occupations involving physical labor dominate the local economy, Quilcene is generally considered to be a blue-collar town.
-42.27% of the Quilcene workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Quilcene is a blue-collar town, with 42.27% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Quilcene is a town of service providers, construction workers and builders, and production and manufacturing workers.
 There are especially a lot of people living in Quilcene who work in maintenance occupations (19.56%), food service (17.98%), and sales jobs (5.68%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Quilcene has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Quilcene has few renters and college students.
 But the biggest reason it is quieter in Quilcene than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Quilcene may be for you.